terencetatefua/evolve-assessment/README.md

 ## Resource Explanation
-The provider block sets up AWS as the provider.
-The aws_s3_bucket resource creates an S3 bucket.
-The aws_s3_bucket_server_side_encryption_configuration resource enables AES256 encryption on the bucket.
-The aws_s3_bucket_policy resource applies a policy that denies requests that are not using HTTPS.
+Provider Configuration
+The provider block configures AWS as the provider, specifying the region where resources will be deployed.
+By using a variable (var.aws_region), the configuration is made flexible and reusable across different AWS regions.

+S3 Bucket Creation
+The aws_s3_bucket resource creates an S3 bucket using a variable for the bucket name (var.s3_bucket_name).
+This ensures easy customization and reuse of the configuration.
+S3 buckets offer high durability and scalability, providing a reliable storage solution.

+Server-Side Encryption
+The aws_s3_bucket_server_side_encryption_configuration resource enables server-side encryption using the AES256 algorithm.
+This ensures that all objects stored in the bucket are encrypted at rest, enhancing data security and compliance with industry standards.
+Encryption is applied by default to simplify user and application interactions.

+HTTPS Enforcement Policy
+The aws_s3_bucket_policy resource attaches a policy to the S3 bucket that enforces the use of HTTPS.
+This policy denies any requests that do not use secure transport, ensuring that all data transmitted to and from the bucket is encrypted in transit.
+This critical security measure protects data from being intercepted or tampered with during transfer.

+Key Points
+Security: Emphasizes encryption at rest and in transit, demonstrating a strong focus on data protection.
+Modularity and Reusability: Uses variables for configuration flexibility, promoting best practices in infrastructure as code.

 ## Requirements